sungnga/react-ecommerce/README.md

 		- 5th arg is the remove method: `remove`
 	- Import remove method from controllers/product.js
 - In controllers/product.js file:
-	- Write a remove method that removes the product from `req.product`
+	- Write a remove method that removes the product
-		- Call a remove() method on req.product
+		- Get the product from `req.product` object: `const product = req.product`
-		- And what you'll get back from the callback is either an error or the deletedProduct
+		- Then call a remove() method on product with a callback that either has the error or the deletedProduct
 			- If error, return a status code and a json response of the error message
-		- If success, return a json response message that the product is deleted
+			- If success, return a json response with a message that product is deleted
 - Test delete a product using Postman
 	- Make a **delete** request with this URL: `http://localhost:8000/api/product/:productId/:userId`